naa986/smtp-mailer/smtp-mailer/readme.txt

 * **SMTP Password**: The password to connect to your SMTP server.
 * **Type of Encryption**: The encryption to be used when sending an email (TLS/SSL/No Encryption.
 TLS is recommended).
 * **SMTP Port**: The port to be used when sending an email (587/465/25).
 If you choose TLS the port should be set to 587.
 For SSL use port 465 instead.
-* **From Email Address**: The email address to be used as the From Address when sending an email.
+* **From Email Address**: The email address to be used as the From Email when sending a test email.
-* **From Name**: The name to be used as the From Name when sending an email.
+* **From Name**: The name to be used as the From Name when sending a test email.
+* **Force From Name**: The From name in the settings is set for all outgoing email messages.
+* **Force From Email**: The From email in the settings is set for all outgoing email messages.
+* **Force From Address**: The From address in the settings is set for all outgoing email messages.
+* **Disable SSL Certificate Verification**: As of PHP 5.6 a warning/error is shown if the SSL certificate on the server is not properly configured.
+This option lets you disable that behaviour.

 === SMTP Mailer Test Email ===